Kim Beazley facts for kids

 Governor of Western Australia, 2018–2022

-In September 2017, it was reported that Beazley was the favoured choice of Premier Mark McGowan to replace Kerry Sanderson as Governor of Western Australia when her term expired in 2018.
+In September 2017, it was reported that Beazley was the favoured choice of the premier of Western Australia, Mark McGowan, to replace Kerry Sanderson as governor of Western Australia when Sanderson's term expired in 2018.
 On 3 April 2018, McGowan confirmed that on his advice, Elizabeth II, Queen of Australia had approved Beazley to replace Sanderson.
-Beazley was sworn in as Governor on 1 May 2018.
+Beazley was sworn in as governor on 1 May 2018.
 In an interview with John Anderson in 2018, Beazley explained why he continued in public life:

 Viceregal styles of Kim Beazley (2018–2022) |